-The need for a second housing project became apparent in September of 1993.
-Once approved by the Land Trust, the nine month long process of design development began.
+The need for a second housing project was apparent in September of 1993.
+LCLT embarked on a nine month long process of design development.
 Groundbreaking was delayed three months due to a Sewer District moratorium.
 However, in June 1994, the first shovel-full of earth was turned on 1.8 acres north of Morgantown for what is now Coho, site of seven homes.

 Once again a group of seven households formed crews to build foundations, frame and finish their homes.
 Interns, community volunteers and tradespersons gave many hundreds of hours of labor.
 Eight months is not a long time for seven houses to get built from the ground up.